AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 >[!NOTE]
 >
 >Stocks and sources are parts of the [Inventory Management](../inventory-management/sources-stocks.md) tool.
+It is highly recommended using custom sources and stocks only.
+Default source and stock is a part of [!UICONTROL CatalogInventory] module, which is deprecated.

 #### With at least one custom source/stock: